zhangxuying1004/RefCOD/README.md

     </em>
 </p>

+> For technical questions, feel free to contact [zhangxuying1004@gmail.com]() and [bowenyin@mail.nankai.edu.cn]().
+If our work is helpful to you or gives some inspiration to you, please star this project and cite our paper ([BibTeX](https://github.com/zhangxuying1004/zhangxuying1004.github.io/blob/main/bibs/refcod.html)).
+Thank you!

 **Note**: I will upload the codes including the embedding process of the common representations of target objects, the attribution evaluation of different COD / Ref-COD methods, etc, within several weeks.
 And you can first use my processed representations at the below dataset link if you are interested in our Ref-COD topic.